ethhub-io/ethhub/docs/using-ethereum/transactions.md

 *The ABI allows MyCrypto to display named functions that are invokable for the provided contract address.
 This code can sometimes be found on the Etherscan page for the contract address under the 'Code' tab.*
 4. Click **'Access'**
 5. Follow the contract documentation provided by the contract author to use the desired contract function in the **'Read / Write Contract'** dropdown.
-6. Follow the MyCrypto prompts access your wallet in order to sign and submit your transaction.
+6. Follow the MyCrypto prompts to access your wallet in order to sign and submit your transaction.

 #### Important notes
 * If you are experiencing troubles, be sure that you are using the 'Ethereum' (mainnet) from the dropdown in the top right hand corner